-Becoming More Aware is Not the Same as Becoming More Conscious
+Becoming Aware Isn’t the Same as Becoming More Conscious

-- The Aware Ego on its own isn’t consciousness – it exists in relation to the selves and needs awareness to be an ‘aware’ ego.
+- The aware ego on its own isn’t consciousness – it exists in relation to our selves and needs awareness to be an ‘aware’ ego.

-- And awareness on its own enables you to see what is, but it doesn’t enable you to act.
+- And awareness on its own enables you to perceive what is, but it doesn’t enable you to act.

 Awareness and the Observing Mind

-It is important to differentiate between awareness and the observing mind which can often masquerade (quite innocently) as awareness.
+It’s important to differentiate between awareness and the observing mind, which can often masquerade as awareness.